ivanZanardi/ivanzanardi.github.io/_research/03-foundation-models-ddnmrom.md

 collection: research
 ---

-Recent advances in machine learning have opened the door to **foundation models** for scientific computing—general-purpose, physics-grounded models designed to scale across problems, geometries, and applications.
+Recent advances in machine learning have opened the door to [**foundation models** for scientific computing](https://doi.org/10.48550/arXiv.2306.00258)—general-purpose, physics-grounded models designed to scale across problems, geometries, and applications.
 Drawing inspiration from traditional finite element methods (FEM), we proposed a unifying framework called **Data-Driven FEM (DD-FEM)**, where trainable components are assigned to local subdomains and then composed through interface constraints.
 This **modular, compositional architecture** enables generalization to arbitrary global configurations, reuse across problems, and consistent physical grounding.

 DD-FEM builds on principles long valued in numerical physics—modularity, locality, and generalizability—but reimagines them through the lens of machine learning.
 Rather than hand-coding the behavior of each element, DD-FEM learns local representations (e.g., within small subdomains) from data and governing physics, while maintaining compatibility and consistency at interfaces.
-This enables the construction of extensible, reusable surrogates that act as **scientific building blocks**—not just single-use approximators.
+This enables the construction of extensible, reusable, and fast surrogates that act as **scientific building blocks**—not just single-use approximators.

 ---

 ### 🧱 From Theory to Implementation: DD NM-ROMs

 As a concrete realization of the DD-FEM concept, I augmented the [**domain-decomposition nonlinear manifold reduced-order model (DD NM-ROM)**](https://doi.org/10.1016/j.cma.2024.116943) framework.
-This approach uses shallow, sparse autoencoders trained on subdomains (e.g., 2×2 patches) and composes them into full-domain solvers via algebraic constraints on interface states.
-It avoids the scalability bottlenecks of monolithic training while retaining physical structure.
+This approach trains shallow, sparse autoencoders on small subdomains (e.g., 2×2 patches), which are then composed into larger, full-domain solvers using algebraic constraints on interface states.
+By decomposing both training and inference, the method avoids the scalability bottlenecks of monolithic architectures while preserving the system’s underlying physical structure.

 - Achieves **700× speedups** with <1% error
-- Enables training on small domains and inference on large (e.g., 10×10) patched domains
+- Enables fast training on small domains (e.g., 2×2) and inference on large (e.g., 10×10) patched domains
 - Supports composability, parallelism, and cross-problem generalization

 ---